 The California restitution fund was modeled after Nevada's Residential Recovery Fund, which is not limited to solar-related harms.
-The Nevada fund "under certain conditions, provides limited monetary compensation to single-family homeowners, in the event that they have been damaged by a licensed contractor's failure to appropriately execute a contract and have exhausted all other means of recovery."604 Other examples of restitution funds for customers harmed by contractors include Florida's Homeowner Construction Recovery Fund.606
+The Nevada fund "under certain conditions, provides limited monetary compensation to single-family homeowners, in the event that they have been damaged by a licensed contractor's failure to appropriately execute a contract and have exhausted all other means of recovery."
+Other examples of restitution funds for customers harmed by contractors include Florida's Homeowner Construction Recovery Fund.
+Other examples of restitution funds for customers harmed by contractors include Florida's Homeowner Construction Recovery Fund.

-The text below describes the framework for the restitution program, and the Agency intends to further develop and implement the program after Commission approval of the Long-Term Plan.
+The text below describes the framework for the restitution program, and which the Agency intends to will further develop and implement now that the program after Commission approval of has approved the 2024 Long-Term Plan.

-Funding: The restitution payments would be made from the general RPS collections fund held by the public utilities.
-The Agency plans to account for forfeited collateral from solar projects that fail to satisfy REC Contract requirements separately in the Renewable Resources Budget, and would use this money first to make restitution payments to customers.607
+Funding: The restitution payments wouldwill be made from the general RPS collections fund held by the public utilities.
+The Agency plans to account for forfeited collateral from solar projects that fail to satisfy REC Contract requirements separately in the Renewable Resources Budget, and wouldwill use this money first to make restitution payments to customers.654

-Customer Eligibility: Customers would be required to submit a complaint to the Program Administrator and cooperate with the normal complaint investigation procedure.
-At minimum, the following determinations would be required for customer eligibility:
+Customer Eligibility: Customers wouldwill be required to submit a complaint to the Program Administrator and cooperate with the normal complaint investigation procedure.
+At minimum, the following determinations wouldwill be required for customer eligibility: